-An opportunity exists to enhance the village centre and create a new plaza for the community.
+An opportunity exists to enhance the village centre through new mixed use development and a new public plaza for the community.
 The Oakes Centre plaza will attract people to the heart of Westmead South, supporting a variety of activities and events.